Stonewall riots: Greenwich Village

 The Mattachine Society succeeded in getting newly elected mayor John Lindsay to end the campaign of police entrapment in New York City.
 They had a more difficult time with the New York State Liquor Authority (SLA).
 While no laws prohibited serving homosexuals, courts allowed the SLA discretion in approving and revoking liquor licenses for businesses that might become "disorderly".
 Despite the high population of gay men and lesbians who called Greenwich Village home, very few places existed, other than bars, where they were able to congregate openly without being harassed or arrested.
 In 1966 the New York Mattachine held a "sip-in" at a Greenwich Village bar named Julius, which was frequented by gay men, to illustrate the discrimination homosexuals faced.

-Lindsay's re-election campaign for mayor in the summer of 1969 resulted in an acceleration of police enforcement action against gay bars/nightclubs and their patrons, stemming primarily from a belief that such enforcement would be praised by an increasingly anxious general public amidst the myriad social movements of the era.
-Gay and queer civilians were seen as an easy target for political scapegoating as a result of their marginalized position in American society, combined with the perceived unlikelihood that they or anyone else would actively resist police violence against them.
+Lindsay's re-election campaign for mayor in the summer of 1969 resulted in an acceleration of police enforcement action against gay bars and their patrons, stemming primarily from a belief that such enforcement would be praised by an increasingly anxious general public amidst the myriad social movements of the era.
+Closeted gay men were seen as an easy target for political scapegoating as a result of their marginalized position in American society, combined with the perceived unlikelihood that they or anyone else would actively resist police violence against them.

-A week prior to Stonewall, The Checkerboard, another popular gay bar in the area, was raided by police.
-Vigilante attacks against gay and queer civilians increased during the same period; walkie-talkies were used to coordinate shootings, blackmailing, strangulations, and killings of gay men in the area.
+A week before the Stonewall riots, the Checkerboard, another popular gay bar in the area, was raided by police.
 None of the bars frequented by gay men and lesbians were owned by gay people.
 Almost all of them were owned and controlled by organized crime, who treated the regulars poorly, watered down the liquor, and overcharged for drinks.
 However, they also paid off police to prevent frequent raids.